CS 725/825 Computer Networks, IT 725 Network Technology

 2. Task

 1. What was the minimum, maximum, mean, and median latency of the pings that succeeded?
-Ignore pings that failed in the calculation.
-What was the standard deviation of latency?
+Ignore pings that failed (if any) in the calculation.
+What was the standard deviation of the latency?

 You can use any tools, programming language, platform, or development environment.
 As with most assignments in this course, I strongly recommend that you look for a tool, programing/scripting language that is best suitable for the task and learn just enough of it to get things done, rather than trying to solve it in the language that you are most comfortable.
 My own solution is in Python (including graph generation, it is about half a page long) but there are many other tools that you can use.